UCAS code: SAMA

 Field trip: Students have the opportunity to take part in an optional 14-day intensive field trip to the USA - previously, students have visited Las Vegas, driven along Route 66 and hiked in the Grand Canyon.

-- Research Methods or Senior Interdisciplinary Seminar
+- Senior Interdisciplinary Seminar

 - Issues in African American Culture